city96/ComfyUI-GGUF/README.md

 This is currently very much WIP.
 These custom nodes provide support for model files stored in the GGUF format popularized by [llama.cpp](https://github.com/ggerganov/llama.cpp).

 While quantization wasn't feasible for regular UNET models (conv2d), transformer/DiT models such as flux seem less affected by quantization.
 This allows running it in much lower bits per weight variable bitrate quants on low-end GPUs.
+For further VRAM savings, a node to load a quantized version of the T5 text encoder is also included.

 ![Comfy_Flux1_dev_Q4_0_GGUF_1024](https://github.com/user-attachments/assets/70d16d97-c522-4ef4-9435-633f128644c8)